sandialabs/hyram/CONTRIBUTING.md

 Development requires an embedded Python 3.9 installation which is ignored by git and must be set up manually.

 #### 1. Install Python 3.9
-The HyRAM C# build process requires the Python 3.9 directory to be located at:
+The HyRAM+ C# build process requires the Python 3.9 directory to be located at:

     repo/src/gui/Hyram.PythonDirectory/python/